Personal Enrichment

 Location: Monterey Campus, 980 Fremont Street, Monterey, CA 93940

-Instructor Bio: Joan Yu, has been knitting for more than 40 years, having learned from her mother as a child.
-Over the years she’s had the privilege of learning from expert knitters and designers such as Lily Chin, Kellie Nuss and Patty Lyons, to name a few.
-She’s taught knitting off and on for the past 20 years with her favorite students being fellow Navy spouses at the bases where her husband was stationed.
+Instructor Bio: Joan Yu has been knitting for more than 40 years, having learned from her mother as a child.
+Over the years, she’s had the privilege of learning from expert knitters and designers such as Lily Chin, Kellie Nuss, and Patty Lyons.
+She’s taught knitting off and on for the past 20 years, with her favorite students being fellow Navy spouses at the bases where her husband was stationed.
 Joan can teach both the Continental and English methods of knitting.

 Join Today!